cimage/website/content/doc/130_get-going-quickly.md

 [FIGURE src=/image/example/kodim04.png?w=730&a=40,0,50,0&w=630 caption="This is how `img.php?source=kodim04.png&area=40,0,50,0&w=630` could look like."]

-Here are a few fast steps to get going with CImage and how to get a basic understanding of how it works.
+Here are a few quick steps to get going with CImage and to get a basic understanding of how it works.